caleb531/automata/joss/paper.md

 researchers in the past.
 The similarly named Mathematica package `Automata` [@Sutner03] implements a number of algorithms for use with finite-state automata, including regular expression conversion and binary set operations.
-In Java, the Brics package [@brics] implements similar algorithms, while the JFLAP package [@Rodger06] places an emphasis on interactivity and simulation with more general families of automata.
+In Java, the Brics package [@brics] implements similar algorithms, while the JFLAP package [@Rodger06] places an emphasis on interactivity and simulation of more general families of automata.

 `automata` serves the demand for such a package in the Python software ecosystem, implementing algorithms and allowing for simulation of automata in a manner comparable to the packages described previously.
 As a popular high-level language, Python enables